 Dr. King is a pediatric hematologist and oncologist.
 She focuses her research on educational outcomes of two populations of children with chronic diseases: children with sickle cell disease (SCD) and children with brain tumors.
 She is investigating variables related to academic achievement and self-sufficiency, including socioeconomic status and family dynamics.

-Dr. King earned her BS in electrical engineering at Washington University in St. Louis in 1992, and graduated from medical school at the University of Missouri-Columbia in 1996.
+Dr. King earned her bachelor's degree in electrical engineering at Washington University in St. Louis in 1992, and graduated from medical school at the University of Missouri-Columbia in 1996.
 After training in a general pediatric residency at St. Louis Children’s Hospital and Washington University School of Medicine, Dr. King was an instructor of pediatrics in newborn medicine before returning to the university for a fellowship in pediatric hematology and oncology.
 During her fellowship, she also trained at Children’s National Medical Center in pediatric neuro-oncology and earned a Master of Public Health (MPH) from Saint Louis University in 2003.
-She earned her PhD in Education from Saint Louis University in 2015.
+She earned her doctorate in education from Saint Louis University in 2015.

 Adolescents with SCD have multiple challenges.
 In a recent study, it was reported that only 20% of high school-aged students with SCD completed high school in four years.
 Dr. King’s research is identifying community resources (vocational education, GED classes) to assist these children and their families.
 These educational and independent living transitions are taking place concurrently with transition to adult medical care.